 Bob: “A spirited match to be certain.”

 The point isn’t that I have anything against the Mehendras of the world, much less the Bobs.
-It’s just that I want to see more Americans employed at a living wage at a time when the percentage of our population with jobs is near a 32 year low.
+It’s just that I want to see more Americans employed at a living wage at a is near a 32 year low.
 Only 59.3 percent of those 16 and older had a job in October, which is one of the lowest levels since women entered the workplace in large numbers.

 Fortunately, the official U.S. unemployment rate is much more upbeat.
 It says our unemployment rate was unchanged at 5 percent in April – one of the lowest rates since 2008.

 It ignores anyone who has been unemployed so long that they’ve given up all hope of quickly finding another job.
 A description which covers a helluva lot of Americans these days.

 The official bullshit unemployment rate is pretty amazing.
 It actually goes down the longer people remain out of work.
 This happens because the unemployed gain the super power of invisibility in our system after six months without work.

 Amazingly, if everyone in the nation lost their job and gave up looking for work the jobless rate would reach zero in about six months once they all exhausted their unemployment benefit checks.

 This is the kind of nonsense proves my working hypothesis about our society.
 Which is that it’s been taken over by the Donnie Trustfunds at the bottom of the friggin country club barrel.
 They’re as dumb as a bag of hammers, mean as rattlesnakes, and seem to enjoy making life as unbearable as possible for decent working people.